sourcegraph/handbook/content/departments/product-engineering/engineering/enablement/dev-experience/processes.md

 > NOTE: An updated and well-documented planning issue makes it easier to teammates and stakeholders to pick up context around the state of planning, and helps represent the often significant time investment involved with planning efforts.

-## Team Meetings and Communication
+## Team meetings and communication

 We inherit Sourcegraph's [meeting principles](../../../../../company-info-and-process/communication/index.md#internal-meetings) and [asynchronous communication guidelines](../../../../../company-info-and-process/communication/asynchronous-communication.md#how-to-choose-sync-vs-async) with some modifications that help us run effective meetings: